dustinpfister/test_vjs/for_post/js-javascript-return/README.md

 # js-javascript-return

 These are the source code examples for my post on the [javaScript return](https://dustinpfister.github.io/2019/03/01/js-javascript-return/) keyword.
+This return keyword is what to use in order to define some kind of return value for a function, which will default to an undefined value otherwise.
+There are many other topics that branch off from the return keyword though such as [implicit return values](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions#comparing_traditional_functions_to_arrow_functions) in arrow functions.